How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Otherwise, read on…

-But when I dug deeper, I realized this is something I can do.
+But when I dug deeper, I realized this was something I can do.

-So, I started working on it and now 3 years forward, I am writing a blog on how to start a blog of your own and also claiming I can teach you online marketing (I am not kidding).
+So, I started working on it and now 3 years forward, I am writing a blog on How to Start A Blog and Make Money in India and also claiming I can teach you online marketing (I am not kidding).

 So, if you haven’t yet found your passion, then stop looking for it. like they say,